Lovesick Ellie: Drama CDs

+Live-action film

+A live-action film adaptation was announced on December 6, 2023.
+The film is directed by Miki Kōichirō, with scripts by Satoko Okazaki and stars Ryubi Miyase and Nanoka Hara as Akira Ohmi and Eriko Ichimura respectively.
+The film premiered in Japanese theaters on March 15, 2024.

+Synopsis

+Eriko "Ellie" Ichimura is an ordinary high-school girl whose shy personality makes her a wallflower.
+She has a strong hyperfixation on the school's most popular boy, Akira Ohmi.
+Ellie frequently fantasizes about Ohmi, posting these fantasy scenarios of hers on an anonymous Twitter account, under the handle "Lovesick Ellie".

 Reception

 The series was nominated for the Kodansha Manga Award in the shōjo category in 2018.
 A member of the Bessatsu Friend and Dessert editorial team picked the series as their favorite shōjo manga in 2018.

 Michelle Smith from Soliloquy in Blue praised the first three volumes for the characters and unique plot, stating that they "really enjoyed" them.